Colonial Chile: Economy

 The collapse of the Spanish cities in the south following the battle of Curalaba (1598) meant for the Spaniards the loss of both the main gold districts and the largest indigenous labour sources.
 After those dramatic years the colony of Chile became concentrated in the central valley which became increasingly populated, explored and economically exploited.
 Following a tendency common in the whole Spanish America haciendas were formed as the economy moved away from mining and into agriculture and husbandry.

 In the 1650–1800 period, the Chilean lower classes grew considerably in size.
 To deal with the poor and landless population a policy of founding cities and granting lands in their surroundings was implemented.
 From 1730 to 1820 a large number of farmers settled in the outskirts of old cities or formed new cities.
 Settling as a farmer in the outskirts of old cities (La Serena, Valparaíso, Santiago and Concepción) was overall more popular than joining a new city since it secured a larger consumer market for agricultural products.
 Chilean haciendas (latifundia) engaged little in the supply of Chilean cities but focused on international exports for revenues.

-Haciendas of central Chile are believed to had become labour-saturated by 1780 generating an "excess" population that could not be incorporated into their economy.
+Haciendas of central Chile are believed to have become labour-saturated by 1780 generating an "excess" population that could not be incorporated into their economy.
 Some of this population settled in the outskirts of larger cities while other migrated to the mining districts of Norte Chico.